-She served as an Assistant Coach for FSU under former Head Coach Elorine Hill from 1998 to 2000.
+She served as an assistant coach for FSU under former head coach Elorine Hill from 1998 to 2000.
 In her three seasons as an assistant, Fayetteville State captured the 1998 CIAA title, and finished second in 1999 and 2000.

-As a student-athlete at FSU, Johnson helped blaze a trail that is still being followed by the Broncos today.
+As a student-athlete at FSU, Johnson helped blaze a trail that is still being followed by the Lady Broncos today.
 In 1996, she captained the Lady Broncos' first CIAA Championship team; while being named FSU's Student-Athlete of the Year.

 Johnson won the same award in 1997 and set an NCAA Division II record for service aces in a four-game match.